 - Property Side Meter Valves are located in your meter box usually found near the street or sidewalk in front of your house.
 The valve is located right after the meter going toward your house, inside the meter box.
 This will turn off all the water going to your yard and home.
 You will need to look inside your meter box and verify you have this type of valve as some customers do not have a property side meter valve.

-- House Valves are usually located outside of your house where the main water line enters your home and is usually found just below the hose bib faucet.
+- House Valves are usually located outside of your house where the service line enters your home and is usually found just below the hose bib faucet.
 The valve will have a round or oval handle (gate valve), or a straight lever handle (ball valve) that controls the flow of the water to the entire house.
 To close the gate valve, turn the round or oval valve handle clockwise.
 This valve typically turns the water off slowly and will need several turns to be fully closed.
 To close a ball valve turn the straight lever handle clockwise a quarter turn so it sits perpendicular to the pipe.
 Ball valves must be closed and opened slowly and smoothly to avoid undue stress or damage to pipes and fittings.
 If your home does not have a house shut-off valve please consider having one installed.

-- Fixture Valves are found under sinks, at clothes washers, and hot water heaters.
+- Fixture Valves are found under sinks, at clothes washers and hot water heaters.
 These valves only turn off the adjacent fixture.

 Locate and map all these valves, practice shutting them off and show members of your household how to do the same.
 Sometimes valves are old and may be stuck or just keep spinning or even break off in your hand.
 It is much easier to fix them now than before you are under the stress of a water supply emergency.